Sedation Dentistry Summerfield

 As stated before, the dentist will have you take a pill before treatment.
 Soon after doing so, you should feel deeply relaxed and calm.
 You may, in fact, feel so at ease that you don’t remember the procedure after the medication wears off.
 Meanwhile, the dentist and their team will monitor your vitals to ensure there aren’t complications.

 The sedation, furthermore, won’t put you to sleep.
-You’ll remain conscious enough to respond to the dentist’s instructions.
+You’ll remain conscious enough to respond to Dr. Parry’s instructions.
 Still, you’ll be dizzy enough to need someone to drive you home after treatment.
 Without such assistance, operating heavy machinery could get you into an accident.

 Are You a Good Candidate for Oral Conscious Sedation?

-Ultimately, you don’t need much to be a good oral-conscious sedation candidate.
-So long as you’re in decently good health, you should be able to qualify for it.
+Ultimately, you don’t need much to be a good oral conscious sedation candidate.
+So long as you’re in decently good health, you should qualify.

 On the other hand, some patients are likelier to benefit from it than others.
 In particular, oral conscious sedation is ideal for patients who:

-• Often cancel or reschedule visits out of nervousness of receiving bad news
+- Often cancel or reschedule visits out of nervousness about receiving bad news